Leonardo (supercomputer)

-Leonardo is a petascale supercomputer currently under construction at the CINECA datacenter in Bologna, Italy.
-The system consists of an Atos BullSequana XH2000 computer, with close to 14,000 Nvidia Ampere GPUs and 200Gb/s Nvidia Mellanox HDR InfiniBand connectivity.
-Once completed, Leonardo will be capable of 250 petaflops (250 quadrillion operations per second), which will make it one of the top five fastest supercomputers in the world.
-Leonardo's components arrived on site in July 2022, and it is scheduled to begin operations by the end of summer 2022.
+Leonardo is a petascale supercomputer located at the CINECA datacenter in Bologna, Italy.
+The system consists of an Atos BullSequana XH2000 computer, with close to 14,000 Nvidia Ampere GPUs and 200 Gbit/s Nvidia Mellanox HDR InfiniBand connectivity.
+Inaugurated in November 2022, Leonardo is capable of 250 petaflops (250 quadrillion operations per second), making it one of the top five fastest supercomputers in the world.
+It debuted on the TOP500 in November 2022 ranking fourth in the world, and second in Europe.